 Everyday responsibilities for custodial parents include:

 If you and the child's other parent can work together, you have the option of negotiating the terms of your custody arrangement—including whether one of you will be the custodial parent—without a court fight.
 If you and the other parent do agree to a custody arrangement, you'll need to put your agreement in writing and submit it to the court for the judge's approval.
-Judges give a lot of weight to any custody agreement the parents agree on, but will review it to ensure that it appears to be in the child's best interest.
+Judges give a lot of weight to parents' proposed custody agreements, but always review them to ensure that the arrangement appears to be in the child's best interests.